 Belarus

-Some single women who are looking for lasting love sit in a circle, each with a pile of corn in front of them.
+Some single women looking for lasting love sit in a circle, each with a pile of corn in front of them.
 A rooster is placed in the circle’s centre, and the woman whose grain heap it pecks first is believed to be the one who’ll get married first.

 Brazil